 - In a separate bowl, combine the apple butter, buttermilk, and egg.
 Add all at once to the flour mixture, and stir by hand (or beat on low) just until the dough begins to come together.
 Stir in the cheddar and dill, until roughly combined.

 - Dump batter onto a lightly floured surface and knead by hand about 10 times.

 - Add a bit more flour to your work surface.
 Roll or pat dough into a 1-inch thickness (make sure it’s 1 inch!).
 Cut into 2-inch rounds with a lightly-floured biscuit cutter or cut into 2-inch squares with a sharp, lightly floured knife.
 Combine scraps and reshape to cut more biscuits.
 Place on prepared baking sheet.

 - Bake for 12-14 minutes until lightly golden on top.
 Serve warm with apple butter.

-To store: Place biscuits in an air-tight zip-top bag and keep at room temperature for 1-2 days or in the refrigerator for up to 1 week.
+- TO STORE: Place biscuits in an air-tight zip-top bag and keep them at room temperature for 1-2 days or in the refrigerator for up to 1 week.